 U.S. News & World Report

-- For the eighth consecutive year, Duquesne has been ranked in the top tier in the Best Colleges rankings and has achieved our highest rank to date at No. 115.
+- For the tenth consecutive year, Duquesne has been ranked in the top tier in the Best Colleges rankings.

 - The A.J.
 Palumbo School of Business Administration was ranked No. 151 on the Best Undergraduate Business Programs list.

 The Princeton Review

 - Duquesne named among the Best 384 Colleges, which only profiles about 15 percent of America's 2,500 four-year colleges.

-- Duquesne again recognized as an outstanding value on the Best Bang for the Buck ranking in 2015.
+- Duquesne again ranked as an outstanding value on the Best Bang for the Buck - Northeast list in 2017.